Byndyusoft/Byndyusoft.ApiClient/README.md

 public Task<Model> Get(GetModelRequest getModelRequest) =>
 	=> GetAsync<GetModelRequest, Model>("api/get, getModelRequest);
 ```
-3. Make sure to include your client wherever you need to use it:
+3. Make sure to register your client wherever you need to use it:
 ```
 serviceCollection.AddHttpClient<SomeApiClient>();
 ```